noahehall/theBookOfNoah/databases/_redis.md

   - [lists](https://redis.io/commands/#list): array of ordered and possibly duplicated values
   - [sets](https://redis.io/commands/#set): array of unordered unique values
   - [sorted sets](https://redis.io/commands/#sorted_set): array of unique values sorted by score

+### use cases
+    - strings
+        - can contain any data type, are binary safe, max length of 512mb
+        - session cache
+            - caching html fragments/pages
+            - store online store cart info so buyers dont lose their info on login/out/interruptions/etc
+        - queues
+            - any app dealing with traffic congestion, messaging, data gathering, job management, routing, etc
+            - manage que size by rate of arrival and departure for resource distributionn
+        - usage and mtered billing
+            - realtime metering for consumption-based pricing models
+                - e.g. platforms that bill based on usage to meter their customers activity, e.g. per textmsg/minute
+    - lists
+        - contain strings that are sorted by insertion order
+        - queues
+            - add priority items to head, other items to tail
+        - event data
+            - when knowing the order of events are important,
+                - e.g. social media sites timelines/feeds
+            - customize ordered lists with most important at top
+        - ranked data
+            - e.g. leaderboards, thumbs up/down tracking, etc
+    - sets
+        - support intersection and unions
+        - wheneve ryou want to perform an audit and see relationships between various variables
+        - regardless of the number of elements stored in a set, will take the same time to add/rmeove items
+        - do not allow duplicate keys/members

 ```sh